-They unwind as the door goes up providing the lifting force needed for the door.
-When a torsion spring breaks it normally comes with a loud banging sound and if you have a garage door opener installed one of the symptoms (assuming you didn’t hear it break) is when you attempt to open your door with the motor and the door raises 4-8 inches and then stops.
+They unwind as the door goes up, providing the lifting force needed for the door.
+When a torsion spring breaks, it normally comes with a loud banging sound.
+If you have a garage door opener installed, one of the symptoms is when you attempt to open your door with the motor, the door raises 4-8 inches, then stops.
 This is a good indicator of a broken spring.

-During operation, they extend when the door goes down (thus the name) and retract when the door goes up.
-These will also make somewhat of a loud bang when they break but not nearly as loud as torsion spring.
+During operation, they extend when the door goes down and retract when the door goes up.
+These also make somewhat of a loud bang when they break.
+Not nearly as loud as torsion spring, though.
 The same issue with the garage door opener may be present when attempting to lift the door.

-On a side note; The same symptoms of the door becoming very heavy or the motor not lifting could also be due to a broken cable but will save that for a different post.
-In either case we always recommend that a trained technician do the repair for you.
+The same symptoms of the door becoming heavy or the motor not lifting could also be due to a broken cable.
+We’ll save that for a different post.
+In either case, we recommend that a trained technician do the repair for you.

-Unless you have had experience with this exact type of repair do not attempt yourself.
-Always remember the springs do all the heavy lifting of the door and, as such, there is a good amount of tension and force present.
+Unless you have experience with this exact type of repair, do not attempt it yourself.
+Always remember, the springs do all the heavy lifting of the door.
+As such, there is a good amount of tension and force present.